 Why Writing Works!

 You're upset but don't feel like reaching out.
-So you keep to those feelings to yourself or shove them aside.
+You keep to those feelings to yourself or shove them aside.
 But those feelings don't go away.

 This is the perfect time to try writing.
-It's a quick way to vent and you don't have to worry about the other person's reaction.
+It's a quick way to vent and not worry about the other person's reaction.

 Writing gets to the root of the emotion

 If feelings weren't considered important, you probably learned to ignore them.
 But eventually they leak out because you can't hold them in anymore.That's when they start to cause relationship problems like resentment and unspoken hurt.